 The BroadForward EIR supports black-, grey- and white-lists for individual IMEIs, 5G PEIs as well as IMEI / PEI ranges, and allows creation of customized lists (VIP list, exception list etc.).
 Within non-3GPP networks (e.g. Wi-Fi based) the PEI could also be a MAC address.
-The EIR functionality works across legacy and IP networks, supporting SS7/MAP as well as Diameter and HTTP based IMEI checks.
-Based on available IMSI / MSISDN information, flexible service logic can be applied for (un)blocking devices based on e.g. IMEI-IMSI combinations.
+The EIR functionality works across legacy and IP networks, supporting SS7/MAP as well as Diameter and HTTP/2 based IMEI / PEI checks.
+Based on available IMSI / MSISDN, 5G SUPI information, flexible service logic can be applied for (un)blocking devices based on e.g. IMEI-IMSI combinations.
 The latter allows networks to detect IMEI cloning.
 Furthermore the solution can detect SIM box fraud by cross-referencing location data with the IMEI and IMSI.
-Expiration can be applied for each entry in any of the lists.
+Expiration can be applied for each entry in any of the black-, grey- and white-lists.
 Flexible service logic can be applied to trigger actions at expiration (e.g. move to blacklist or whitelist).
-Extensive options are provided for reporting and notification at white, black- and grey-list detection (via SNMP, HTTP, SMS).
-This includes device location (optional, based on additional HSS / HLR check).
+Extensive options are provided for notification (via SNMP, HTTP, SMS) for all lists.

 The BroadForward EIR supports all relevant 3GPP specifications for EIR.
 This includes TS 22.016, TS 29.272, TS 23.401, TS 23.060, TS 29.002 and TS 29.511 (5G).